The Bio Electric Hybrid Aircraft – ‘BEHA’

 Except this was the brief established for a Military specification UAV (Unmanned Air Vehicle) 30 years ago.
 The aircraft was created and it was light years ahead of its nearest rival in terms of capability and design innovation.

-The aircraft will be powered initially by a 1600hp, hybridised Turboprofan configuration, with contra-rotating propfans contained within an acoustic reduction duct that improves thrust efficiency to around 220kts.
+The BEHA M1H will be powered initially by a 1600hp, hybridised turboprop propulsion system via contra-rotating propfans contained within an acoustic reduction duct that improves thrust efficiency to around 220kts.
 The BEHA is targeted to cruise at around 200kts (230mph/370kph) with reduced noise and fuel burn from the advanced propulsion system.

-The results are seen today with the BEHA M1H being widely praised as a futuristic and exciting looking aircraft that could revolutionise regional air mobility.
-In terms of size, it sits within a similar footprint to that of the BAe Systems Jetstream31 and Faradair® hopes the BEHA M1H will follow in the successful footsteps of that former British regional aircraft.
+The BEHA M1H is being widely praised as a futuristic and exciting looking aircraft that could revolutionise Regional Air Mobility.
+In terms of size, it sits within a similar footprint to the former BAe Systems Jetstream31 regional airliner with the BEHA M1H able to operate over a much wider variety of roles, especially within the utilitarian market.

-Whilst the age of Urban Air Mobility has arrived, Faradair® has always believed the greatest opportunity could be delivered via a new regional sized aircraft that is quiet, cost effective to acquire and operate and conforming with as many existing infrastructure networks and requirements.
 Whilst the opportunity for all Electric flight in the future is a hugely exciting development opportunity for the aerospace sector, the regulatory requirements for ‘passenger operations’ are extensive and yet to be fully understood or even written.
+It was therefore decided that a ‘hybrid’ propulsion system was the sensible short-term solution, offering the ability to deliver ‘Fossil Fuel Free’ flight capability via the latest aviation biofuels.

 Faradair® has every intention to build and demonstrate an ‘All-electric’ variant of the BEHA aircraft, however it is believed that certification of such aircraft for passenger operations is unlikely before 2030.
 The immediate focus is therefore in the development and delivery of a full size flying demonstrator of the BEHA M1H by 2022 and certification for passenger operations of this hybrid aircraft by 2025.